Treats, taboos and traditions... Here’s everything you need to know about celebrating Chinese New Year 2023 in Singapore!

 3. Huat’s up for Chinese New Year?

 You’ve gotta celebrate Lunar New Year with a bang!
 The easiest way to get into the festive mood?
 Tick off all the CNY events on your list.
-Highlights include the Chinatown street light-up, Chingay Parade (which you can watch online), Dahlia Dreams at Gardens by the Bay and more.
+Highlights include the Chinatown street light-up, Chingay Parade, Dahlia Dreams at Gardens by the Bay and more.

 4. Give the gift of auspicious hampers